greim/gen/src/chapters/01-pull-push.md

 }
 ```

-It would be annoying to have to type out this pile of code every time I want to loop a tree, but since I'm initiating the transfer, the task falls to me.
+That's quite a pile of code to have to memorize and type out just to loop a collection, but since I'm initiating the transfer, the task falls to me.

 ## Push mode

 Which raises the question: why should I initiate the transfer?
 Why not let producer do it?
-Hence push mode, in which the collection has a `forEach()` method that accepts a callback, which it uses to *push* values to us.
+Hence push mode, in which the collection has a `forEach()` method that accepts a callback, which it uses to *push* values to us, while we sit back and passively receive the values.

 ```js
 array.forEach(elmt => visit(elmt));